se-for-sci/se-for-sci.github.io/content/week5/typing.md

     x.do_something()
 ```

-Like before, the `...` is part of the syntax; Protocols have no bodies.
-Any
+Like before, the `...` is the actual syntax; Protocols have no bodies.
+Any class
-class that has a `.do_something()` method that matches this signature can be
+that has a `.do_something()` method that matches this signature can be passed to
-passed to this function!
-We now have duck typing that MyPy can report on.
+this function!
+We now have duck typing that MyPy can utilize.

-In C++20, doing this is a huge win for compiler error messages on templated
+In C++20, adding concepts a huge win for compiler error messages on templated
 code.
-This allows the compiler to instantly quit and tell the user exactly what
+It allows the compiler to instantly quit and tell the user exactly what is
-is required, rather than producing a massive bunch of unreadable error messages
+required, rather than producing a massive bunch of unreadable error messages at
-at the first place an error is encountered inside the function (and this can be
+the first place an error is encountered inside the function (and this can be
 nested, making it really hard to see where you broke an unspecified assumption).
 It's also a much easier and more readable way of doing overloads on templated
 arguments in C++20.